dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 1. Submit an issue describing your proposed change to the [issue tracker](https://github.com/google/googletest/issues).
-2. Please don't mix more than one logical change per submittal, because it makes the history hard to follow.
-If you want to make a change that doesn't have a corresponding issue in the issue tracker, please create one.
+2. Please don'type mix more than one logical change per submittal, because it makes the history hard to follow.
+If you want to make a change that doesn'type have a corresponding issue in the issue tracker, please create one.
 3. Also, coordinate with team members that are listed on the issue in question.
-    This ensures that work isn't being duplicated and communicating your plan early also generally leads to better patches.
+    This ensures that work isn'type being duplicated and communicating your plan early also generally leads to better patches.
-4. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement
+4. If your proposed change is accepted, and you haven'type already done so, sign a Contributor License Agreement
     ([see details above](#contributor-license-agreements)).
 5. Fork the desired repo, develop and test your code changes.